By Megan Hale. Last Updated 4th July 2025.

 Our guide will answer questions, such as:

-- How much criminal injury compensation will I get?
+- How much criminal injury compensation could I potentially get?

 - How long do these kinds of claims take?

-- Can a No Win No Fee claim agreement help me fund legal representation for a claim?
+- Can a No Win No Fee claim agreement help me fund representation for a claim?

 - What is the Criminal Injuries Compensation Authority (CICA)?